luccatatoni/homework_14/README.md

 In this assignment, it was used deep learning recurrent neural networks to model bitcoin closing prices.
 One model used the FNG indicators to predict the closing price while the second model will use a window of closing prices to predict the nth closing price.

-It was needed to:
+It was required to:

 1. Prepare the data for training and testing
-2. Build and train custom LSTM RNNs]
+2. Build and train custom LSTM RNNs
-3. Evaluate the performance of each model]
+3. Evaluate the performance of each model

 Using the testing data, it was evaluated each model and compared the performance to answer the question below: